-Anchoring searches around Bundle in this search pattern is recommended for implementers that want to retrieve all the FHIR resources for any FHIR Documents that meet their search criteria.
+Anchoring searches around Bundle in this search pattern is recommended for implementers that want to retrieve all the FHIR Documents that meet their search criteria.

-- Implementers that use this approach should consider using a combination of search parameters to reduce the processing load on responders and requesters. - The result collection can be long, so servers may use paging.
+- · Implementers that use this approach should consider using a combination of search parameters to reduce the processing load on responders and requesters. - The result collection can be long, so servers may use paging.
 If they do, they SHALL use the method described here for breaking the collection into pages if appropriate.